Altinity/clickhouse-regression/clickhouse_keeper/README_PERFOMANCE.md

 Bench tests can be launched with `./perfomance.py` command.
 After that performance of all available control cluster configurations will be tested for local ClickHouse binary.

-The bench test scenario is based on inserting into a `bad` table where every row generates ZK transaction.
+The bench test scenario is based on inserting into a `bad` table (every row generates ZK transaction).
 It collects insert times and calculates the `mean` value.
 After that, it provides a `bench_*.csv` file with ratio values of all `mean` values for all control cluster configurations.